 If you’re looking to have a full English breakfast with a view, take a trip under Southport’s iconic Pier to enjoy sausage, bacon and all the trimmings at the Marine Lake Café.
 With a lovely view of the lake there’s indoor and outdoor seating and during the summer they have live entertainment to enjoy.

 For a traditional British pub serving a great pint and wholesome pub grub, The Cheshire Lines is hard to beat.
 Known as ‘The Chesh’ locally, this railway themed pub offers a warm welcome and comfortable indoor seating as well as a sunny ‘hidden garden’.

-The choice of places to eat and drink with your pup are seemingly endless – Rueters on Hoghton Street have a fabulous front seating area as well as a fabulously sunny courtyard and cosy interior
+The choice of places to eat and drink with your pup are seemingly endless – with Rueters on Hoghton Street also having a fabulous front seating area as well as a fabulously sunny courtyard.

 If beer is your tipple of choice a visit to Tap & Bottles down Cambridge Arcade or The Bottle Room on Lord Street is a must.
 Row upon row of beers (foreign and domestic) line the walls at each venue, just waiting for you to start your ale journey.

 Lord Street’s ‘Northern Quarter’ boasts a wealth of doggie friendly pit stops from Sacre Bleu, Peaky Blinders, Ra Bar and Copper & Ivy … as well as The Bottle Room mentioned previously.
 Each and every one is dog friendly but please be careful … it’s very easy to lose a day grazing from one bar to the other.

 Not everything is about alcohol though and if it’s something sweet you are looking for pop into Café Dolce on Lord Street or Rich’s Ice Cream Parlour.